HouCoder/tele-aria2/README.md

 # tele-aria2

-I have made you a aria2 bot you can't refuse
+I have made you an aria2 bot you can't refuse